tinyeye/sample-memory-game/README.md

 ```

 `name` - *Required.
 The name of the game

 `width` - *Required.
 Width of the game

 `height` - *Required.
 Height of the game

 `autoScale` - *Required.
 Is this game allowed to be scaled, or does the Gameshell have to abide by the width x height. `True` by default.

 `isTurnTaking` - *Required.
-Indicates whether this game has turns or not. `False` by default.
+Indicates whether this game supports turn playing. `False` by default

 `allowGameCardNavigation` - *Required.
-Indicates whether this game has allows the therapist to navigate the game cards manual or not.
+Indicates whether this game allows the therapist to navigate the game cards manual or not.
 Some games do not require game card navigation e.g. Sample Memory Game. `False` by default.

 `themes` - Optional.
 List of theme names available, first theme MUST be 'default'.
 If not provided, the game will be considered not to have any themes

 `gamesetsAllowed` - Optional.
 Indicates whether this game allows gamesets to be loaded.
 If not provided, the game is considered not to accept any gamesets

 `minimumGamesetCardsAllowed` - Optional.
 Minimum number of gameset cards required per gameset.
-If not provided and 'gamesetsAllowed' is true, then any number of gameset cards is allowed
+If not provided and 'gamesetsAllowed' is `true`, then any number of gameset cards is allowed

 Messages sent must be a JSON string and are expected to be of GameGameshellMessage type with the following structure: